cs2113-f24/cs2113-f24.github.io/j-units/J1-Inheritance.md

 ## Extending Queue for `size()`

 The `Queue` defined above is minimal.
 It's missing some key functionality, such as the current size of the queue, or how many items are currently enqueued.
-With `extends` this is relatively easy to add, following the same procedures we outlined above with `Point` and `LabPoint`.
+With `extends` this is relatively easy to add, following the same procedures we outlined above with `Point` and `LabelPoint`.

 ```java
 public class CountingQueue extends Queue {